 During the first half of my stay, I focused on the theory part of the Divemaster manual.
 I was studying early in the morning (6 am) and late at night (from 9 pm) to enjoy cooler temperatures, as it was way too hot during the day to concentrate.
 I couldn’t party so much at the beginning!

 Part A (chapter 1 to 7) deals with the overall logistics of supervising divers, assisting instructors and dealing with scuba diving issues.
 After a knowledge review with my instructor, I took exam #1, a multiple choice questionnaire with 60 questions.

 Part B is about theoretical knowledge such as environment, biology, physics, physiology and material operation related to scuba diving.
 I got 4 lectures with my instructor to study in depth all the core concepts.
 It led to the final exam with another 60 questions.
 You need an average of 75% to pass the 2 exams.

 With serious work, taking notes while reading, carefully listening to the instructor during the lectures, if you add your everyday experience as a Divemaster trainee, it should not be an issue to succeed.

-Knowing I would have much more physical activity, like lifting tanks or boxes of regulators and pass stamina exercises, I made the wise decision3 month before to be back at physical training.
-Cardio training at the gym and swimming at the pool at a pace of 2/3 sessions a week worked incredibly well.
+Knowing I would have much more physical activity, like lifting tanks or boxes of regulators and pass stamina exercises, I made the wise decision to be back at physical training.
+Cardio training at the gym and swimming at the pool at a pace of 2/3 sessions a week 3 months before worked incredibly well.